jdmonin/JSettlers2/doc/Readme.developer.md

 ### SOCServer Web Server for HTML5: Protobuf as JSON over websockets

-To run JSettlersServer under Jetty or Tomcat to use protobuf as JSON over websockets, you will need to build `socserver.war` and copy related runtime JARs.
+To run JSettlersServer under Jetty or Tomcat to use protobuf as JSON over websockets, you will need to build `socweb.war` and `socserver.war` and copy related runtime JARs.

 #### Details for Jetty 9.2:

-- Run `gradle war` to build socserver.war, which includes JSettlersServer.jar but not its runtime-dependency JARs
+- Run `gradle war` to build socserver.war, which includes JSettlersServer.jar but not its runtime-dependency JARs, and socweb.war the HTML5 client.
-- Copy `build/libs/socserver.war` to $JETTY_HOME/webapps/
+- Copy `build/libs/socserver.war` and `socweb.war` to $JETTY_HOME/webapps/
 - Copy the runtime JARs to $JETTY_HOME/lib/ext/
   gson-2.7.jar, guava-19.0.jar, protobuf-java-3.4.0.jar, protobuf-java-util-3.4.0.jar
 - To run with those libs, start jetty with a command like: `java -jar $JETTY_HOME/start.jar --module=ext`